 Pine Brook, NJ, 07058

-- Non-member registration will include ASMH membership through 2023 for techs employed by ACMS member surgeons
+- Non-member registration will include ASMH membership through 2023 for qualified technicians.

-- $50 discount per trainee for practices sending more than one tech
+- $50 discount per trainee for practices sending more than one technician.

 Upon completion, trainees can claim 12 CEUs through the National Society for Histotechnology and will receive a certificate of completion from the ASMH/ACMS.
 For more information about the Advanced Mohs Technician Training Program or customized training opportunities, click here or contact the ASMH office at (414) 918-9813 or firstname.lastname@example.org.